urazlov/DS-and-Algo/README.md

-Project with my Data Structure & Algorithms realization on TypeScript
+Project with my Data Structures & Algorithms realization on TypeScript

 You can run any file by